chiragdhawan07/100-days-of-python/Day60_BlogWebsite_Contact/README.md

 ## 📅 Challenge
 This is **Day 60** of my [#100DaysOfPython Challenge](https://github.com/chiragdhawan07/100-days-of-python).
-Continuing from **Day 59 Blog Website**, this update adds real-world functionality with email integration.
+Continuing from **Day 59 Blog Website**, this update adds real-world functionality with email integration